tomster35/tomi-profile-app/README.md

 Additional functionality:
 Ability to sort the cards by first name, age and name score.
 Filter card visibility based on gender.

+# STEPS TO RUN

+-download this project and ensure you have axios (npm i axios) -run 'npm start' in terminal to run server